x

 Screen Shot 2023-01-20 at 5.34.02 PM.png

-As another example, if you are sending your data events to Google Chronicle, you can specify which Log Type value to send with your events, including custom log types.
+As another example, if you are sending your data events to Google Security Operations, you can specify which Log Type value to send with your events, including custom log types.
 Always check the Destination configuration in Cribl Stream first to see if there are any expectations that you can set and apply before sending your data to that destination.

 And while you are there, have a look at the Post-Processing configuration menu as there are additional areas that allow you to set expected fields as well as run the Cribl Stream transformed data events through another Cribl Stream pipeline’s transformation functions before sending the data to the Destination.
 These little configurations can produce the right data event output for what your downstream systems expect.